WHAT IS A DEACON?

 - Post-Ordination Formation (One Saturday per month at a diocesan location for three years after ordination)

-Please contact Deacon Ron & Tammy Myers, Directors of Diaconate Formation, at 515-226-8466 or email@example.com for additional information.
+For more information contact Deacon Ron & Tammy Myers, Directors of Diaconate Formation, at 515-226-8466 for additional information.